 I was not been able to stop walking when I first returned to Scotland, and so set about exploring my home city and further afield with ‘a new eye’, and have given this group of blogs a slightly different name, in recognition of the fact that most people I meet are walking because they have a canine friend to do it with.
 Me – I’m just crazy about walking and need no excuse.

 Scotland is as spectacular as Spain, although I admit that the sun does shines a little less.

 I have always enjoyed conversation, and now discovered a joy of writing – inspired by the places I have been and the wonderful people I have met.

 ‘The words simply tumbled out of him and he listened to them in astonishment as they lined up, seemingly of their own accord, to create a meaning that became apparent to him with surprising clarity only after he had spoken them.‘ p 31-32 A Whole Life, Robert Seethaler.

 Happily, I was happily to teach Shiatsu in Paris in May 2017, and as I was already on the continent, I thought I would walk in Normandy.
 Another lucky co-incidence then occurred: I had been working on a Shiatsu mobile application, Tsubook, and invited to visit it’s creators who live in Normandy.
 When I searched on the map, they lived on the coast a few days walk from Mont Saint-Michel where I immediately knew I needed to go.
 So, another walking project was born and subsequently realised in May 2017.

-I walked from Agon-Coutainville to Mont Saint-Michel along the randonée GR223 and then inland to Pontorson, plus a beautiful day on the Brittany coast, and here are my blogs telling you all about it.
+I walked from Agon-Coutainville to Mont Saint-Michel along the randonée GR223 and then inland to Pontorson, plus a beautiful day on the Brittany coast.